Honky Tonk Heroes

-Honky Tonk Heroes is a country music album by Waylon Jennings, released in 1973 on RCA Victor.
-With the exception of "We Had It All", all of the songs on the album were written or co-written by Billy Joe Shaver.
-The album is considered an important piece in the development of the outlaw sub-genre in country music as it revived the honky tonk music of Nashville and added elements of rock and roll to it.
+Honky Tonk Heroes is an album by Waylon Jennings, released in 1973 on RCA Victor.
+Most of the songs on the album were written or co-written by Billy Joe Shaver.
+The album is considered an important piece in the development of the outlaw sub-genre in country music as it revived the honky tonk music of Nashville and added elements of rock and roll.

-Jennings had invited the then unknown Shaver to Nashville to write the songs for Jenning's next album after hearing him sing "Willy the Wandering Gypsy and Me" before the 1972 Dripping Springs Reunion.
-When Shaver arrived in Nashville, he spent six months pursuing Jennings before again convincing him to make an album of his songs.
-Jennings had recently renegotiated his contract with RCA Records.
-The label granted him creative control over his work to avoid losing him to Atlantic Records.
-As his usual producer, Chet Atkins, was reluctant to release a record consisting of songs written by an unknown songwriter, Jennings replaced him with Tompall Glaser.
-Jennings replaced the Nashville session musicians with his own band, The Waylors.
+Jennings had recently renegotiated his contract with RCA Records, granting him creative control over his work.
+As his usual producer, Chet Atkins, was reluctant to release a record consisting of songs written by newcomer Shaver, Jennings replaced Atkins with Tompall Glaser.
+Jennings recorded the album with his own band the Waylors.